azerothcore/universal-pwa/README.md

 1. **npm run build** or **npm run build:ssg** (for static generation of routes)
 2. **npm run start:serve** (or deploy everywhere you want if you don't need SSR)

 you can use **npm run serve:screen**  to run the process in background with linux screen utility

+**NOTE:** to improve SEO enable prerender feature for SSR (Read dedicated paragraph below)

 ## Core concepts